 During the day, you can take many Instagram photos to capture the geometric properties of the dome.
-While at night, the dramatic lighting creates a different feel and dimension to the landmark.
+While at night, the dramatic lighting creates a different feel and dimension to this Chiayi tourist spot.

 3. See old trains at the Alishan Forest Railway Garage Park

-As one of the world’s most famous mountain railway, Alishan Forest Railway begins in Chiayi, where the train zigzags uphill to Alishan.
+As one of the world’s most famous mountain railways, the Alishan Forest Railway begins in Chiayi, where the train zigzags uphill to Alishan.

 And located near Chiayi Station, many old retired trains are “parked” at the Alishan Forest Railway Garage Park.
-There are old steam trains, diesel locomotives and various railway equipment throughout the park.
+The park has old steam trains, diesel locomotives, and various railway equipment.

-If you are a train enthusiast, then you have to visit the park.
+If you are a train enthusiast, you must visit the park.
 Plus, there is no entrance fee!

-There are four free guided tours through the former prison in Chiayi.
-Even though the tour is in Mandarin, it might be still worth joining as you can wander around the Old Prison.
+Walk around on your own or join one of the four free guided tours through the former prison in Chiayi.
+Even though the tour is in Mandarin at this Chiayi tourist attraction, it might still be worth joining as you can wander around the Old Prison.

-The fountain has 14 water dances where each dance runs in a cycle every 15 minutes.
-And the fountain is particularly beautiful at night as many lights highlight the famous landmark in the most remarkable way.
+The fountain has 14 water dances; each dance runs in a cycle every 15 minutes.
+And the fountain is particularly beautiful at night as many lights highlight the famous landmark.

 Built in 1715, Cheng Huang Temple is the oldest surviving county-level temple from the Qing Dynasty.